-THIS NORTH JERSEY CITY IS IN MIDST OF RENAISSANCE, LOFT DEVELOPER SAYShttp://www.alexander-anderson.com/wp-content/themes/corpus/images/empty/thumbnail.jpg 150 150 Alexander Anderson Real Estate Group Alexander Anderson Real Estate Group http://www.alexander-anderson.com/wp-content/themes/corpus/images/empty/thumbnail.jpg
+THIS NORTH JERSEY CITY IS IN MIDST OF RENAISSANCE, LOFT DEVELOPER SAYSTHIS NORTH JERSEY CITY IS IN MIDST OF RENAISSANCE, LOFT DEVELOPER SAYS http://www.alexander-anderson.com/wp-content/themes/corpus2/images/empty/thumbnail.jpg 150 150 Alexander Anderson Real Estate Group Alexander Anderson Real Estate Group http://www.alexander-anderson.com/wp-content/themes/corpus2/images/empty/thumbnail.jpg

 HACKENSACK — A Brooklyn developer plans to turn a warehouse once used for record storage into loft-style apartments.